yeoman/yeoman/contributing.md

 # Contributing

-We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :) At this time we are primarily focusing on improving the user-experience and stability of Yeoman for our first release.
-Please keep this in mind if submitting feature requests, which we're happy to consider for future versions.
+We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

 ## Issue submission